inventree/InvenTree/CONTRIBUTING.md

 invoke setup-dev
 ```

 *We recommend you run this command before starting to contribute.
-This will install and set up `pre-commit` to run some checks before each commit and help reduce the style errors.*
+This will install and set up `pre-commit` to run some checks before each commit and help reduce errors.*

 ## Branches and Versioning